impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 #!/usr/bin/env bash
 ```

-This is the shebang, which we're already familiar with.
-This tells us that we will be using bash-flavored rules when dictating how the script will be processed.
-So no more zsh oddities to Google!
+This is the shebang, which we're already familiar with from Part 1.
+This tells us that UNIX will use `bash` to process the script.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 The next line of code is: